-Overall you can be sure in your job if you are working in Germany, whatever it is nursing or cleaning service.
-But as a part of the hospital, which is usually a huge organization with thousands of employees you can rely on your job 100%.
+Overall you can be sure in your job if you are working in Germany, whether it’s nursing or cleaning service.
+But as a part of the hospital, which is usually a huge organization with thousands of employees, you can rely on your job 100%.

-They also usually have work council, the main task of which to take care of and protect employees of the company.
+They also usually have a work council, the main task of which is to take care of and protect the employees of the company.
 So no worries, working in a German hospital means you are in good hands.